 Here are five steps that you can take to develop a balanced approach towards traditions:

-2. Look at how your traditions are affecting your life right now: The next step is to look at how your current belief system and way of being is influenced by your traditional values and upbringing.
+2. Look at how your traditions are affecting your life right now: Look at how your current belief system and conduct is influenced by your traditions values.
 How is it affecting your approach towards work and your relationships with others?
 For example, can you trace your current workaholic patterns to the hard-nosed, career-driven family that you grew up in, where work was always given priority over everything else?
 Do you date people from the same race, religion and socio-economic status because of your community’s beliefs on marrying your own kind?

 3. Preserve the good aspects of your traditions: As you browse through your list of practices and beliefs that you’ve traced from your formative years, figure out which ones you’d like to keep.
 Pick out the traditions that elicit those warm and feel-good sentiments within you.
 You can also choose the ones that are serving you and supporting your growth as an individual.
 Holiday rituals such as cooking turkey during Thanksgiving or participating in volunteer work with your family are examples of classic traditions that you could preserve because they still fit within your moral framework and make you feel good.